prplfoundation/prplMesh/tools/docker/README.md

 ## Docker runner

-The docker runner image can be used to run prplMesh inside containers using `runner/run.sh`.
+The docker runner image can be used to run prplMesh inside containers using `run.sh`.

 The runner docker allows running multiple containers, for example one with a controller+agent, the other with an agent only:
 The 2 containers are connected using a docker network (bridge), so can